ysyk2021/the-reinvention-cycle-evolving-business-for-sustainable-success/src/chapter-4-3.md

-Chapter X: Setting Goals and Objectives for Business Evolution
+Setting Goals and Objectives for Business Evolution
 ==============================================================

 In this chapter, we explore the crucial process of setting goals and objectives for businesses seeking to evolve and achieve sustainable success.
 We discuss the importance of goal-setting, provide guidance on establishing effective objectives, and offer strategies for aligning goals with your organization's vision and mission.